 - 10.1: A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided that no infringement of the rules has been committed previously by the team scoring the goal. - 10.2: The team scoring the greater number of goals during a match is the winner.
-If both teams score an equal number of goals, or if no goals are scored, the match is drawn. - 10.3: For knock-out matches ending in a draw after regular time, extra time, penalty kicks, and scoring times will be used to determine the winner of a match.

-10.4: An abandoned match is replayed unless the league organization committee decides otherwise.
+If both teams score an equal number of goals, or if no goals are scored, the match is drawn. - 10.3: For knock-out matches ending in a draw after regular time, extra time, penalty kicks, and scoring times will be used to determine the winner of a match. - 10.4: An abandoned match is replayed unless the league organization committee decides otherwise.
 If a team chooses to forfeit a match, the result will be 10:0 against the team that forfeited.
-Teams may choose to forfeit games at any stage prior to the end of the game.
+If a team chooses to forfeit a match in the round robin games the other team plays on an empty goal.
+If a team chooses to forfeit in a knock-out game the other team continues in the competition.
+Teams may choose to forfeit games at any stage prior to the end of the game. - 10.5: If the current score in a match has a goal difference of 10 goals (e.g., 10:0, 11:1, 12:2 etc.), then the referee will terminate the match and the score will be recorded as the current score.